 Until I moved 1,200 kilometers to get away.
 Not from you.
 But from your parents that I resented by then, like I have never resented anyone in my life.
 And don’t want to think about that again and taint those perfect summer days.

 Those I want to remember.
 The summer days.
 When I slipped chocoloate in your bag when you left for class.
-When we woke up in a big bed with an other couple.
+When we woke up in a big bed with another couple.
 After drinking an insane amount of bottle of wines sitting next to the river.
 Bottles we kept buying, already uncorked, in a night shop.
 And you threw up on a small flower lot when we walked back in the morning.
 And even then you looked adorable.
 Really, adorable.
 Those summer days I want to remember.
 And conclude: for I have lived.

-In between all the fears, the dread of live, I did live.
+In between all the fears, the dread of life, I did live.
 And maybe I’m prejudiced but I never seem to meet people who have experienced something so profound like we experienced on those summer days.
 When we sat in the park and I made up some lengthy funny story about the ducks surrounding us and having a conversation about how they would go about selling us dope.
 We ruled the night, you and I. And the city.
 Every corner of that city holds more than one moment of us.

 Like that time I bumped into you.
 Completely by accident.
 I hadn’t seen you in months.
 You didn’t get the postcard I sent you from Portugal.
 Looking back of course it’s clear your mum hid it.
 If I hadn’t bumped into you that day, I would have left for Slovenia most likely by the end of the academic year.
 I had a teaching assignment in a town called Velenje.
 I jumped up and down from pure joy when I got that assignment, but I stayed.
 I stayed because I bumped into you that day.
 And I cooked for you, because I was dazzled by your black curls and the red nail polish.
 Such exotic beauty.
 And you had a very literary voice in your mails.
 And you fell for me when I said you had such beautiful hands when we were doing the dishes.
 And I heard it in the silence that we’d be together.
 And we were.
 And how many girls did I reject just in those few weeks after that dinner?
 I won’t count.
 I chose you.
 Though it didn’t feel like a choice.
 You admired me for going all the way in chasing my dreams.
 I admired you for the toughness with which you studied and the determination you had in chasing your dreams.
 And for standing up against your parents when they said I wasn’t good enough for you, again and again and again.
 I had to move 1,200 kilometers to break away from that dark parental malestrom.
 And your temper, when you got mad for something small, you went for nuclear destruction, and I hated that.
 And I warned you so many times, that’s not how I did things.
 This violence.
 And you said I could never understand how much you liked to be with me and that was the reason why you went so outrageously beserk when I got home late.